-Many years ago, my sister-in-law made these pizzas as an appetizer at a christening party.
-When she told me the secret ingredient was mayonnaise, I had concerns but four slices later, I was begging for the recipe and she was kind enough to share it with me.Jump to Recipe
+Years ago, my sister-in-law made this white sauce pizza as an appetizer at a christening party.
+When she told me the secret ingredient was mayonnaise, I won’t lie, I had concerns.
+Still, four slices later, I was begging for the recipe and she was kind enough to share it with me.Jump to Recipe

 I’ve tweaked the recipe over the years but to me, it will always be “Michelle’s Pizza” and I’ll always think of her when I make it.
 I hope you enjoy it as much as we do.

 For more great food ideas, check out my Pinterest food board.
 I’ve been gathering ideas there for many years, so it’s a large collection.

 - This recipe is not for a wet dough, bake it first or use a prebaked crust or Na’an.
 I use Boboli crusts.

 - The amount of garlic is subjective, you do you.